smart-data-lake/smart-data-lake/docs/reference/dataQuality.md

   testDataObject {
     ...
     constraints = [{
-      name = A shold be smaller than B description = "If A is bigger than B we have a problem because of ..." expression = "a < b"
+      name = A should be smaller than B description = "If A is bigger than B we have a problem because of ..." expression = "a < b"
       errorMsgCols = [id, a, b]